 - Attest in writing that due to or during the pandemic, they:

 - Are at risk of homelessness or housing instability by providing an eviction notice or past-due utility or rent notice; OR

 - Live in unsafe or unhealthy housing conditions

-- The unit you are renting must be your primary residence and be located within the State of Alabama.
+- The unit you are renting must be your primary residence at the time of application submission and be located within the State of Alabama.